synfonaut/Open-Directory/README.md

 * bitdb would be nice to have easy way to debug jq/re-run query over and over (ctrl+enter)

-* moneybutton should allow donating above additional output amount, so dev can easily earn more baked right in or user can take tip down to $0
+* "Editable buttons cannot have extra outputs" - moneybutton should allow donating above additional output amount, so dev can easily earn more baked right in or user can take tip down to $0

 * enable regex in jq for more advanced filtering